zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/11-sinhala-google.md

 That's the decent thing to do, and it should end there.
 "Loyalty" means that some person here is looking for an image Receives image.
 This is where the image ends.
-Sound-smell-taste touches caste, genus, Accommodation, Profit, Fame, Praise, Satyagraha Chivara, Pindapathaya, Senasana, Ambulance Medicine, Sutra, Discipline, Abhidharma, Arangikanga, Pindapathikanga, Panshukulikanga, Thechivarikanga, Sapadanacharikanga, Khalupachchabhattikangaya, Nesajjikangaya, Yathasanthatikangaya, Prathamadhyana, Secondary Meditation, Tertiary Meditation, Fourth Meditation, End of Akashananchayatana,
+Sound-smell-taste touches caste, genus, Accommodation, Profit, Fame, Praise, Satyagraha Chivara, Pindapathaya, Senasana, Ambulance Medicine, Sutta, Discipline, Abhidharma, Arangikanga, Pindapathikanga, Panshukulikanga, Thechivarikanga, Sapadanacharikanga, Khalupachchabhattikangaya, Nesajjikangaya, Yathasanthatikangaya, Prathamadhyana, Secondary Meditation, Tertiary Meditation, Fourth Meditation, End of Akashananchayatana,